17 Things about blogging I wish I knew before starting my blog

 Introduction to 17 things about blogging i wish I knew before starting my blog

 I have been blogging for only a little while and there are already 17 things about blogging I wish I knew before starting my blog.

-So to pave the way forward for all up-and-coming bloggers, I want to share with you 17 things about blogging I wish I knew before I started my blog.
+So to pave the way forward for all up-and-coming bloggers, I want to share with you 17 things about blogging I wish I knew before starting my blog.

 1. Stop planning, start doing

-You can plan until you blue in the face, that won’t help until you start doing.
+You can plan until your blue in the face, that won’t help until you start doing it.